Tahubu-AI/microsoft-tmw-sap-copilot/Labs/Exercise-1/readme.md

     ![The temporary password is displayed.](media/sap-gateway-demo-temporary-password.png)

-    > [!Note]
+> [!NOTE]
 > The SAP system will send you an email that includes the Server URI, username, and initial password.

 7. [] Open a new browser window and go to `https://sapes5.sapdevcenter.com/sap/bc/gui/sap/its/webgui`